-I set up an experiment to check how much wool the different dye extracts dyed, and how soon they became exhausted.
-I placed 1 gram of dye extract in a coffee jar, dissolved the extract in warm water and then, put the jar in a bain mairie.
-I had previously prepared several dozen 10-metre hanks (about 6 grams each) of handspun blue-faced Leicester wool, mordanted with alum and with cream of tartar.
-I placed one presoaked 10-metre hank in the jar, simmered it gently for 40 minutes, turned the heat off and left the hank in the dye bath overnight.
+I set up an experiment to check how much wool the different extracts dyed, and how soon they became exhausted.
+I placed 1 gram of dye extract in a coffee jar, dissolved the extract in warm water and then put the jar in a bain marie.
+I had previously prepared several dozen 10-metre hanks (about 6 grams each) of handspun Bluefaced Leicester wool, mordanted with alum and with cream of tartar.
+I placed one pre-soaked 10-metre hank in the jar, simmered it gently for 40 minutes, turned the heat off and left the hank in the dye bath overnight.
 The next morning I removed that hank and added another one.
-I repeated this process until the hank came out a pale colour.
+I repeated this process until the final hank came out a pale colour.

 Most extracts produced a wide range of beautiful shades.

-- Logwood: 1 gram was enough to dye 7 skeins and there even then the dye was not exhausted.
-The first skein was purplish black, the second dark brown and the others a very attractive strong medium brown.
-Note: If you want purple colours, I suggest using the logwood chips.
+Logwood: 1 gram was enough to dye 7 skeins and even then the dye was not exhausted.
+The first skein was purplish black, however the exaust dye bath tended to produce very attractive dark and medium browns.

 Madder: produced a vibrant colour (temperature kept below 60°C).
 Strong enough to dye 3-4 skeins – dark, medium, light and pale reds.

 Pomegranate: a pale beige colour, enough for 1 skein only.

 Sorghum: exciting very dark mauve colour, enough for 4 skeins.

 Weld: produced no colour until I added 1 gram of calcium carbonate.
 Strong enough to dye two skeins, dark neon yellow and pale yellow.

 Learn more about dyeing with natural dye extracts: